open-telemetry/opamp-spec/specification.md

   steps, except that there is no old client certificate to delete.

-TOFU flow allows to bootstrap a secure environment without the need to perform Agent-side installation of certificates.
+TOFU flow allows to bootstrap a secure environment without the need to perform Client-side installation of certificates.

-Exact same TOFU approach can be also used for Agents that don't have the necessary authorization headers to access the Server.
+Exact same TOFU approach can be also used for Clients that don't have the necessary authorization headers to access the Server.
 The Server can detect such access and upon approval send the authorization headers to the Agent.